 The National Housing Authority is bound by the UDHA to secure a fair, just and legal relocation for informal settlers.
 While the NHA recognizes the jurisdiction of the Philippine Port Authority, as UPA reports, “They cannot decide because PPA is the one who owns the Isla”.
 Even Mayor Lim of Manila in discussion with UPA admits the city’s lack of jurisdiction, according the UPA “If the PPA makes a decision, they cannot do anything.”
 According to NHA reports, Isla falls under the control off the a PPA as the Port area was officially PPA land.
 And when further question as to the disposition of the PPA on this matter, the NHA replies, “Why then are they already giving funds for NHA to relocate people out of the Pier area?
 To clear the squatters.
 It is no problem with the NHA if the property is given to the families, but I think they (PPA) will not give in.”
 But despite the ultimate decision on whether on-site relocation will happen resting with the PPA, the procedures and provisions are still the responsibility of the NHA.

-The NHA is not wholly trusted by the resident of Isla Puting Bato.
+The NHA is not wholly trusted by the residents of Isla Puting Bato.
 The NHA is believed to be after money first before the good of Isla.
-But despite this UPA has a more even keeled view on the NHA, “Our relationship with them is good and bad.
+But despite this UPA has a more even keeled?? view on the NHA, “Our relationship with them is good and bad.
 They believe that we hinder their projects.
 But really, it depends on the person.”
 But seemingly contentious relationship between UPA and the NHA may simply be two organizations trying to do their best from two different points of view, “We don’t want these families to suffer,” says the NHA, “They are Filipinos like us and nothing should prevent them from being treated humanely.”

 But UPA does recognize there are some shortcomings in the manner in which the NHA functions, “They relocate people anywhere because they earn commissions from it.
 However, what we are fighting for is that prioritization of people above commissions.
 When you say relocation, you are relocating families and communities.
 When you say communities, it is a package.
 And when you say relocation it is not just about housing itself.
 The NHA only considers the housing itself but not the ‘hanapbuhay’ of the people.”
 The government seems to intend good for informal settlers, “We will look for land for you that is the intention of the government.
 Because we do not want to drastically move these people.”
 But despite the intentions of the NHA, certain aspects of the relocation seem to fall short, and it may not be at the hands of the NHA itself, “That’s the problem.
 We are the NHA, we are unable to provide and we don’t have the budget for all of these problems.
 Our mandate is to provide only resettlements; perhaps other government sectors should help us out instead of relocation only being purely NHA budget.
 We need comprehensive development, we need coordination, and we need the support of the receiving local government unit.”
 It would seem that the lack of budget and overall control of the NHA to make decisions within in local context hinders its ability to truly guarantee a fair and local relocation, rather they can but offer a fair and just housing scheme, which may not be the same as a fair just relocation scheme.